Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

-\paragraph{Uncertainty as an interfacial-scale proxy} Interfaces, sharp layers, and emerging tethers are precisely the regions where the learned deformation is most sensitive to local perturbations during training.
+Interfaces, sharp layers, and emerging tethers are precisely the regions where the learned deformation is most sensitive to local perturbations during training.
 Small changes in $y_\theta$ can switch phases or alter tether topology.
-We quantify this using an uncertainty-quantification (UQ) proxy based on local deformation variability from an independent collocation:
+We quantify this sensitivity through an uncertainty-quantification (UQ) proxy based on local deformation variability from an independent collocation.

 where $\mathcal N(\cdot)$ denotes a stability normalization \cite{efron1979bootstrap,gal2016dropout,lakshminarayanan2017deepensembles}.
-Other features (e.g. $|\det\nabla y|$) can be used in the same manner.
-Beyond identifying microstructure-prone regions even when residual signals plateau, $\widetilde U_i$ can act as a computational surrogate for explicit second-derivative regularization.
-By concentrating sampling where interfacial penalties matter, it provides length-scale control at substantially reduced cost when evaluating $\nabla^2 y_\theta$, which is a bottleneck.
-Figure~\ref{fig:uq_proxy_local} provides a schematic of the local probing procedure used to evaluate the UQ proxy.
+Other features, such as $|\det\nabla y|$, can be used in the same manner.
+In this work, $\widetilde U_i$ serves as a local sampling indicator rather than as a calibrated uncertainty estimate.
+It highlights regions likely to host transition layers or tethers even when residual signals plateau, and it biases sampling towards locations where explicit second-gradient penalties would be most informative without repeatedly evaluating $\nabla^2 y_\theta$ across the full collocation set.
+Figure~\ref{fig:uq_proxy_local} schematizes the local probing procedure used to evaluate the UQ proxy.